 Kezia Scales, PhD

-Kezia holds a PhD in Sociology from the University of Nottingham and an MS in Comparative Social Policy from the University of Oxford (England).
-She obtained her BA in Sociology from Queen’s University in Canada.
-Prior to joining PHI, she completed a fellowship at the Center for the Study of Aging and Human Development and the School of Nursing at Duke University, with funding from the National Institute on Aging.
+Kezia holds a PhD in Sociology from the University of Nottingham and an MS in Comparative Social Policy from the University of Oxford (England) and a BA in Sociology from Queen’s University in Canada.
+Prior to joining PHI in 2017, Kezia completed postdoctoral fellowships at the Center for the Study of Aging and Human Development and the School of Nursing at Duke University and at the Sheps Center for Health Services Research at the University of North Carolina-Chapel Hill.
 Kezia is based in Durham, North Carolina.